postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-setting_up_monitor.md

 1. Click "Monitor".

-2. In the **Select requests to momitor** tab, you can "Create a new API", Use existing collection", and "Use team collection".
+2. In the **Select requests to monitor** tab, you can "Create a new API", Use existing collection", and "Use team collection".

 [![request monitor](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitor-select-requests.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitor-select-requests.png)